For the last 20 years I’ve been involved in some sort of “crusade.” I’ve argued that:

 I wrote another persuasive paper for school (my poor teachers, I wonder what they thought of these papers) arguing how marijuana should be legalized!

-I was armed with all the facts (at least all the facts a 16-year-old stoner could retain) and ready to debate anyone.
+I was armed with all the facts (at least all the facts a 16-year-old stoner could retain, many of which were inaccurate if you click here and fact-check 16-year-old me at the time) and ready to debate anyone.

 However, my crusade to legalize pot only lasted a few years because one of my main arguments was that “marijuana is not a gateway drug.”